INTRODUCTION TO WING CHOON KUNGFU

 John was not impressed when I first showed him some Wing Choon patterns because these patterns were actually very prosaic and simple in appearance, vastly different from the spectacular movements he had learnt in Taekwondo.
 However, as I explained the significance and demonstrated the effectiveness of these bafflingly simple patterns, John's enthusiasm was greatly aroused.

 Specially for John I selected representative patterns from Wing Choon Kungfu to devise a new, comprehensive set so that he, while not having sufficient time to learn Wing Choon Kungfu the orthodox way, could still acquire sufficient Wing Choon techniques to appreciate what Wing Choon Kungfu is, and to use it for combat if needed.
-Although the set is short, it comprises many of the best patterns in Wing Choon Kungfu, and is one has learnt and Wing Choon set is reproduced in Chapter 3.
+Although the set is short, it comprises many of the best patterns in Wing Choon Kungfu, and is the one that is reproduced in Chapter 3.

 Although John progressed very rapidly, his stay here was too short for him to practice as adequately as desired.
 In order that he might have some reference when he practiced at home as well as to further his understanding of kungfu, I proposed to send him series of photographs and explanatory notes.
 This idea inspired the first notion of writing this book.
 I reasoned that perhaps I could contribute more to the study of Wing Choon Kungfu by compiling and enlarging my notes into a complete, comprehensive manual so that other interested people might also read it.